BasuShaon/DIA-MS-tools/README.md

 ![output directory](https://github.com/BasuShaon/DIA-MS-tools/blob/main/docs/pipe.png)

-Automated pipeline for pre-processing proteomes acquired with data-independent acquisition mass spectrometry (DIA-MS).
+## Description

+Data-driven pipeline to build complete proteomes with reduced batch effects.
+Resulting abundance follows a normal probability distribution.

+Designed for high-throughput proteomic drug screens in mammalian cells using data-independent-acquisition mass-spectrometry (DIA-MS).

+Tested thus far on fragments detected from 1000, 2000, and 5000+ sample drug screens, subjugated to dia-PASEF and Scanning-SWATH-MS then deconvoluted with DIA-NN.

+It should work using detected fragments from any DIA-MS setup in theory.
+More samples (1000+) & fragments (500000+) the better.

 Modules include QC, filtration, imputation, batch correction, and a wrapper for maxLFQ algorithm.

 ## Requirements

 - Python 3.11.5 (download dependencies in local or virtual environment from 'requirements.txt')

 - R 4.3.1 (downloads required packages from CRAN at run time)